lecritch/Cene-Image-Classification/README.md

 ### Conda Environment

 Provided in this repo is a `.yml` file which includes the environment used to produce the results in this project.
+In your terminal, run the following commands:

+> `! conda env create -f environment.yml`

+> `! conda activate cap-env`

-For instructions on how to create an environment from a `.yml` file, please see the link [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)
+For more details and trouble shooting on how to create an environment from a `.yml` file, please see the link [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)

 ### Getting the Data